 Step One: Remove the cooked rotisserie chicken from the bones and put the meat in a bowl.
 Then, chop up the onion.

-Step Five: After removing them from the air fryer, add green onions, sour cream, salsa, green onions, or any of your other favorite enchilada toppings.
+Step Five: After removing them from the air fryer, top with green onions, sour cream, salsa, green onions, or any of your other favorite enchilada toppings.
 Enjoy!

 ⏲️ Meal Prep Instructions

 You’ll love these air fryer rotisserie chicken enchiladas when it comes to meal prepping.
-There are several steps you can take to save you even more time later.
+There are several steps to save you even more time later.
 Take a look:

 Prepare The Chicken – Take the chicken off of the bones and put it in a bowl in the fridge.
-Then you can quickly grab it and go when you are ready to cook.
+Then, grab it and go when you are ready to cook.

 These steps will make it even easier to assemble the enchiladas right before you are ready to cook.
 We make this meal for crazy busy weeknights when I don’t have much time to cook.